 Is it okay to use self tanners if you have eczema?
-Can you be tanning with eczema?
+And can you be tanning with eczema?

 The short answer is yes!
 But there are a few ground rules that dermatologists recommend.
-This is to help you avoid a flare-up when you use self tan while having eczema.
+These rules are to help you avoid a flare-up when you use self tan while having eczema.

 If you have well-controlled eczema thanks to topical moisturizers, prescription medications, and good identification and management of triggers.
 You may also be thinking about how summer will affect your skin and how you can give your skin that natural-looking sun-kissed glow — in a safe way.
-Self-tanners may indeed be one option, even when you have eczema.
+And a good self-tanner is indeed one option; even when you have eczema.

-Self-tanner can be a great way to get color, but there are several potential drawbacks that all should be aware of, some of which are specific to people with eczema challenges.
-Basically people with eczema skin challenges need to have their skin in prime, treated condition in order for best appearance.
-So; how to choose the best self tanner for eczema in general?
+Self-tanners can be a great way to get color, but there are several potential drawbacks that everybody should be aware of, some of which are specific to people with eczema challenges.
+Basically, people with eczema skin challenges need to have their skin in prime, treated condition in order for best appearance.
+So the next question is; how to choose the best self tanner for eczema in general?